-Housing Allowance Version (Clergy with their own housing) 1) The Rector's annual cash salary will be \$. paid in installments consistent with the Parish's payroll cycle, to be reviewed and adjusted annually in accordance with the current Diocesan minimum clergy compensation standards.
-Upon the Rector's request, the Vestry will designate a portion of the total cash salary as "Housing Allowance" under the Federal Internal Revenue Code.
-2) The Rector may receive SECA reimbursement payments as a salary supplement.
-3) The Vestry shall pay the following benefits: a) Church Pension Fund Assessment on the sum of the Rector's total annual cash salary (including Housing Allowance), plus the Rector's SECA Reimbursement. b) Medical Insurance through Episcopal Church Medical Trust (ECMT), plan as required by the Diocesan Compensation Guide.
-If equivalent or better than the ECMT offering is provided independently through the employment of the Rector's spouse, the Rector may waive participation in the Diocesan ECMT plan.
-The Vestry will then not provide duplicate coverage but will use the amount of the Diocesan ECMT premium that would have been spent to provide additional income, or fund a 403b for the clergy person.
-If at any time the Rector revokes the waiver, the Vestry will provide ECMT in accordance with the Diocesan plan. c) The Church Pension Fund Assessment of 18% paid by the parish entitles clergy to numerous benefits including Life Insurance, Short and Long-Term Disability Insurance, Maternity Leave, etc. Refer to A Guide for Benefits Under the Clergy Pension Plan for additional details.
-Section C. Expenses The Vestry shall pay the following expenses incurred by the Rector in fulfilling the duties of office: 1) Travel expenses, at the current rate provided by the Internal Revenue Service (to be reviewed annually against the updated IRS rate) plus out-of-pocket costs of parking fees, tolls, bus fares, etc. 2) The normal expenses of the church's office operation, such as telephone, postage, office equipment, supplies, secretarial services, etc. 3) An expense allowance, up to \$ annually, for reimbursement of expenses incurred in the course of professional activities on behalf of Church.
+2) At the Clergy's request, \$ \\\\\ of this salary (\$ \\\\\ per month) is designated as "Housing Allowance" under the Federal Internal Revenue Code.
+This amount, too, will be reviewed annually, and may be adjusted at the Clergy's request.

+- 3) The Vestry shall pay the following benefits: - a) Medical Insurance through an Episcopal Church Medical Trust (ECMT) plan, as required by the Diocesan Compensation Guide. - \If the equivalent or better than the ECMT offering is provided independently through the employment of the Clergy's spouse, the Clergy may waive participation in the Diocesan ECMT plan.
+The Vestry will then not provide duplicate coverage, but will use the amount of the Diocesan ECMT premium that would have been spent to provide additional income (a medical stipend), or to fund a 403b for the Clergy.
+If at any time the Clergy revokes the waiver, the Vestry will provide ECMT in accordance with the Diocesan plan. - b) Church Pension Fund Assessment of 18% on the sum of the Clergy's total assessable compensation (cash salary, including housing allowance; SECA reimbursement; medical stipend).
+The Parish's payment of this assessment entitles the Clergy to numerous benefits, including Life Insurance, Short- and Long-Term Disability Insurance, Maternity Leave, etc. Refer to A Guide for Benefits Under the Clergy Pension Plan at www.cpg.org for additional details.

+Section C. Expenses

+The Vestry will pay the following expenses incurred by the Clergy in fulfilling the duties of the office:

+- 1) Travel expenses, including:a) Mileage, at the current rate provided by the I - a) Mileage, at the current rate provided by the Internal Revenue Service, to be reviewed annually against the updated IRS rate.
+(This does not include the cost of commuting to and from the parish.) - b) Parking fees, tolls, bus fares, etc. - 2) The normal expenses of the church's office operation, such as telephone, postage, office equipment, supplies, secretarial services, etc. (This should not exceed the amount designated for such expenses in the Parish's annual operating budget.) - 3) An expense allowance, up to \$ \\\\\ annually, for reimbursement of expenses incurred in the course of professional activities on behalf of \\\\\ Church. - 4) Reasonable costs associated with either residential telephone service or cell phone usage, depending on the Clergy's preferred method of communication for ministry purposes.
+In either case, the telephone number will be published to insure the Clergy's ready accessibility in case of emergencies. - 5) A Continuing Education Allowance of \$\\\\\ per year, to be reviewed annually, and paid to or on behalf of the Clergy toward expenses incurred in relation to classes, conferences, etc., that are expected to be mutually beneficial to both Clergy and Parish.